robotic-vision-lab/RGBD-Covariance-Descriptors/README.md

 <img src='./images/covariance_descriptor_features.png'>
 </p>

+### Citation

-If you find this code useful, then please consider citing our work:
+If you find this project useful, then please consider citing our work.

 ```
 @inproceedings{beksi2015object,